 6 Organization of a meeting with remote participation

-This clause gives guidelines for the group chairman and secretariat who are organizing a meeting with remote participation.
+This clause gives guidelines for the group chair and secretariat who are organizing a meeting with remote participation, whether physical or fully virtual.

-6.1 When scheduling the time for meetings with remote participation or for e-meetings, consideration should be given to the different time zones of the expected remote participants.
+6.1 When scheduling the time for meetings with remote participation or for fully virtual meetings, consideration should be given to the different time zones of the expected remote participants.
 Times for the scheduling of meetings are stated in the invitations to such meetings as both Coordinated Universal Time (UTC) and Geneva times.
 Consideration should also be given to, when practical, scheduling relevant agenda items identified by a remote participant to better accommodate the remote participant's time zone.

-6.1.1 In the case of a physical meeting with remote participation, the timings follow the time zone of the location where the physical meeting is being held.
+6.1.1 In the case of a physical meeting with remote participation, it should be scheduled during the normal working hours of the location where the physical meeting is being held.

-6.1.2 In the case of e-meetings, it is recommended to organize them between 1200 and 1500 hours, Geneva time.
+6.1.2 In the case of a fully virtual meeting, it is recommended to organize it between 1100 and 1500 hours, Geneva time, and to avoid Fridays whenever possible.
 If the meeting extends over two weeks, there should be no sessions on Saturdays or Sundays.
-An e-meeting should normally limit itself to sessions of 1 hour and 15 minutes, interspersed with breaks of a minimum of 10 minutes.
+A fully virtual meeting should normally limit itself to sessions of 1 hour and 15 minutes, interspersed with breaks of a minimum of 10 minutes.

 6.1.3 The times of opening and closing of sessions during a meeting should normally be adhered to.
 Amendments to the timings of meetings and of sessions within meetings are notified to all participants as soon as practically possible after the decision to change the timings has been taken.